-Many of our young adult dogs are adopted from local animal shelters or did not complete training as Guide Dogs for people with vision loss.
+Dogs in training are adopted from local animal shelters or did not complete training as Guide Dogs for people with vision loss.
 Candidates to be Hearing Dogs are friendly, confident, and demonstrate an interest in toys and treats.
-They are checked for good health, spayed or neutered, and given necessary vaccinations.
+They are in excellent health, spayed or neutered and vaccinated.

-Over a 6-8 month, period, dogs in training are socialized in public places, learn basic obedience commands, and are taught to respond to specific household sounds.
-Once they near graduation, they are thoughtfully matched with applicants who have been accepted to our wait list.
+Our dogs are socialized in public places, learn basic obedience commands, and are taught to alert to specific household sounds.
+The training is approximately 6 months, then are they matched with applicants who have been accepted to our wait list.
 Matches are made by the training staff and are not based on wait time but on suitability.

-A Hearing Dog is not "formally" trained to respond to sounds in public the same way they do in the home.
-In public settings, a Hearing Dog will be paying attention to things happening around him.
-Eventually, you will start to understand your dogs behavior, therefore his natural reactions to sounds in public will bring you more awareness of your environment.
-You will notice that you look in the direction of sounds that your dog is hearing.
+A Hearing Dog is not formally trained to respond to sounds in public the same way they do in the home.
+In public settings, a Hearing Dog will be aware of their environment.
+Learning to be attentive to your dog’s natural reaction to sounds creates awareness of your surroundings.
+You may notice looking in the direction of sounds that your dog is hearing.
 Dogs need regular socialization and obedience practice in public settings to maintain certification.

-Hearing Dogs require your patience.
-A Hearing Dog makes mistakes that can be frustrating.
+A Hearing Dog may make mistakes that can be frustrating.